Briguy52/brian-website-2017/_posts/2015-08-08-Guangzhou.md

 <img alt="Photo: Guangzhou" src="http://nmlin.org/Images/2015.08.02/clothes.jpg" style="max-width:630px;">

 Guangzhou is hot and humid.
 It's 闷热 - so stifling hot that a shower is warranted after every expedition outdoors.
-You'll see clothes hung out to dry on the balconies- this is a dorm at South China Normal University (华师大学) where I stayed for some weeks (check out that blue sky though)
+You'll see clothes hung out to dry on the balconies- this is a dorm at South China Normal University (华师大学) where I stayed for some weeks (check out that blue sky though!)

 <img alt="Photo: Guangzhou" src="http://nmlin.org/Images/2015.08.02/pigs.jpg" style="max-width:630px;">